bhodzic1/rpr-projekat/README.md

-Username and password for admin username : admin password : adminadmin
+Username and password for admin

+-username : admin
+-password : adminadmin

-Username and password for one professor username : zjuric1 password : 12345678
+Username and password for one professor

+-username : zjuric1
+-password : 12345678